hany606/COEX-Internship19/projects/Human_pose_estimation_drone_control/README.md

 - Control drone that draw graffiti using human poses and draw in realtime.
 - Playing with balls like pingpong game with the drones.
 It may requires 3D Human Pose estimation Algorithms.
 - Control two drones by your arms and do some task together.

-These ideas were produced by me and my internship supervisor Timofey.
+- These ideas were thoughts of myself and my internship supervisor Timofey.